jamestharpe/jamestharpe.com/content/timeboxing.md

 At the end of a timebox, the options generally are:

-* Keep going
+* Keep working on the goal
-* Keep going, but change something first
+* Keep working on the goal, but change how the work is done
 * Do something else

 The basic structure of a timebox is to: